karlospn/mytechramblings-site-source-code/content/about.md

 Greetings!
-I'm a software engineer specialized in .NET and sometimes I like to write about some techie randoms things.
+I'm a software engineer and sometimes I like to write about some techie randoms things.